Title

 Republic Act No. 7156 establishes rules and incentives for the development and operation of mini-hydroelectric power plants in the Philippines, aiming to promote renewable energy sources and increase energy self-sufficiency, while emphasizing the employment of Filipino personnel and providing mechanisms for conflict resolution.

-Revocation can occur due to failure to comply with conditions and requirements under the license or operating contract, and violation of provisions in the operating contract or Republic Act No. 7156.
+Examples: failure to comply with conditions/requirements under which the license was issued; violation of provisions of the operating contract or R.A.
+7156.

 Analyze Cases Smarter, Faster